Do I Qualify?

 Is It Safe to Consume Cannabis While Taking Antibiotics?

-However, a 2014 systematic review study suggests that major cannabinoids like Cannabidiol (CBD), Cannabinol (CBN), and Tetrahydrocannabinol (THC) interactions with pharmaceutical drugs are generally low risk according to the available data, but further research is still necessary to determine the specific effects of metabolites and other effects.
-Certain medications can still be used with caution in conjunction with cannabinoids, so it’s important to tell your doctor about cannabis use first.
-So, in light of this possibility between antibiotics and cannabis, let’s assess the impact on effectiveness and risks.
+However, a 2014 systematic review study suggests that major cannabinoids like cannabidiol (CBD), cannabinol (CBN), and tetrahydrocannabinol (THC) interactions with pharmaceutical drugs are generally low risk according to the available data, but further research is still necessary to determine the specific effects of metabolites and other effects.
+On the flip side, it’s also reassuring that there aren’t any case studies documented to indicate a serious risk – which likely would have happened by now if the theoretical risk was significant.

 What Are Common Antibiotics?

 Antibiotics are often used to treat and prevent the contraction or spread of bacterial infections, not viral infections such as the common cold.
-According to the NHS, antibiotics are used in order to (1) clear up a problem such as acne, (2) prevent spread of conditions such as chlamydia, (3) speed up recovery in conditions such as a kidney infection or post-surgery and (4) reduce risks of serious infections and subsequent complications such as pneumonia as well as post-surgery risks.
+According to the NHS, antibiotics are used to (1) clear up a problem such as acne, (2) prevent the spread of conditions such as chlamydia, (3) speed up recovery in conditions such as a kidney infection or post-surgery, and (4) reduce risks of serious infections and subsequent complications such as pneumonia as well as post-surgery risks.
 The NHS and the CDC also advise selective antibiotic use in order to minimize the spread of drug-resistant organisms.

-There are hundreds of antibiotics with the potential to react with medical cannabis.
-Penn State News published a study that identified 139 common pharmaceutical medications that have the potential to cause adverse reactions when smoking marijuana.
 However, just because they only identified 139 out of hundreds does not mean that there is no risk of negative interactions among the rest.
-The following pharmaceuticals are the top ten most commonly used types of antibiotics, which will be looked at against the Penn State list.
+The following pharmaceuticals are the top ten most commonly used types of antibiotics, which will be looked at against the Penn State list:

 • Amoxicillin